Freedom in the World

 The judiciary is independent, and trials generally meet international standards of fairness.
 Turkish Cypriot police, under the control of the Turkish military, sometimes fail to respect due process rights, and there have been allegations of abuse of detainees.
-Lawyers’ associations and journalists have actively worked to expose and remedy irregularities in the justice system.
+Lawyers’ associations and journalists have actively worked to remedy irregularities in the justice system.

 See also the country report for Cyprus.